Towards Improving Unit Commitment Economics: An Add-On Tailor for Renewable Energy and Reserve Predictions: Preliminaries

+From the perspective of mathematical modeling, this flaw arises because the predictor training and UC decision-making are packed into a single level without following the chronological order\textemdash they are mutually anticipatable\footnote{{Anticipativity and non-anticipativity are concepts in stochastic programming.
+They indicate that in a multi-stage model, the current stage can (anticipativity) or cannot (non-anticipativity) access and manipulate the information and decisions of future stages.}} in \eqref{SPO}.
+As a result, \eqref{SPO} will derive unequal UC solutions $\{\boldsymbol{x}_{s1}^{\star}, \boldsymbol{y}_{s1}^{\star}\} \neq \{\boldsymbol{x}_{s2}^{\star}, \boldsymbol{y}_{s2}^{\star}\}$ to chase a lower training loss \eqref{SPO:1}.
+In other words, in-sample UC decisions of \eqref{SPO} are made to adapt the in-sample cost $c^{\text{perf}}$ instead of minimizing operating cost, thus failing to reflect the least-cost principle-based decision-making of operators.
+As a result, predictors trained via the single-level ERM \eqref{SPO}, although presenting good in-sample losses, could fail to generalize well (i.e., over-fitting) because the in-sample UC decisions are compromised.

-In comparison, constructing ERM as a bilevel MIP can uncompromisingly integrate the exact UC model in the lower level.
-In this way, the in-sample UC solutions always minimize the system cost \eqref{UC:A}, strictly following the least-cost principle.
-With this, using accurate feedback information can effectively avoid the overfitting issue, especially when the number of training scenarios is limited.
+In comparison, constructing ERM as a bi-level MIP can layer the prediction and optimization problems in a proper chronological order, thus satisfying the non-anticipativity naturally.
+In this way, the in-sample UC decisions always minimize the operating cost \eqref{UC:1}, thus strictly obeying the least-cost principle and effectively mitigating the over-fitting issue.